pokeclicker/pokeclicker-wiki/data/Regions/overview_description.md

 #### [[Regions/Kanto]]
 Kanto is the first region and introduces the player to the core gameplay features.
 There are 151 unique Pokémon to catch and breed.
 Step by step the player gets introduced to the mechanics of breeding and hatching Pokémon, digging up items in the Underground, growing [[Berries]] on the [[Farm]], finishing Quests, the usage of [[Oak_Items]], [[Gems]], and Achievements.

-By giving [[Protein]] to obtained Pokémon the amount of added damage per breeding cycle is increased.
+By giving [[Items/Protein]] to obtained Pokémon the amount of added damage per breeding cycle is increased.
 Protein becomes available towards the end of Kanto at the [[Towns/Indigo_Plateau_Kanto]].

 A unique feature in Kanto is the [[Towns/Safari_Zone]], where the player can freely move and catch Pokémon with the support of throwing rocks increase the capture chance and feeding bait to decrease the fleeing chance of encountered Pokémon.

 **Non-native Pokémon retain 20% damage
-Maximum Protein per Pokémon: 5**
+Maximum Vitamins per Pokémon: 5**

 #### [[Regions/Johto]]
 Johto is the second region where the player can catch another 100 unique Pokémon.
 The newly introduced feature in this region is the breeding queue.